For Your Safety and Ours

 We ask all visitors to wear masks.
 Have COVID-19 or symptoms?
 Please call first.

 See Our Safety Policies

 How To Do a Breast Self-Exam

-Be consistent.
-The best time of the month to do them is seven to 10 days after the start of your period.
-If you no longer have periods, choose the same day every month to do the exam.
+- Be consistent.
+The best time of the month for your breast self-exam is seven to 10 days after the start of your period.
+If you no longer have periods, choose the same day every month to do your exam.

-Make yourself a reminder.
-Mark your calendar, set an appointment in your smart phone, or tie it to an important date that falls every month.
+- Set a reminder.
+Mark your calendar, make an appointment in your smartphone, or tie it to an important date that falls at the same time every month.

-Follow the same steps every time.
-It’s a good idea to ask your doctor to review your technique.
-Then, follow the same pattern every time you give yourself a breast exam.
+- Follow the same steps every time.
+Ask your doctor to review your self-exam technique.
+Make sure to use this same technique every time you do your breast self-exam.

-- Relax as you sit or stand — whichever is most comfortable for you.
+- Relax as you sit or stand — whichever is more comfortable for you.

-- With your arms at your sides, look for changes in your breasts — lumps, thickenings, dimples, or changes in skin texture.
+- Let your arms rest at your sides, and look for changes in your breasts — lumps, thickenings, dimples, or changes in your skin texture.

-- Raise your arms above your head, and look for the same signs.
+- Raise your arms above your head, and look for these same changes.

-- With your hands on your hips, press down and tense your chest muscles.
-Lean forward slightly so that your breasts aren’t resting on your chest wall.
-Look for changes.
+- Place your hands on your hips, press down, and tense your chest muscles.
+Lean forward slightly so your breasts aren’t resting on your chest wall.
+Look for the same changes.

 - Place a pillow or rolled towel under your right shoulder.

-- Use the finger pads of your three middle fingers on your left hand to feel for lumps in the right breast.
-Use overlapping dime-sized circular motions to feel your breast tissue.
+- Use the finger pads of your three middle fingers (index, middle, and ring fingers) of your left hand to feel for lumps in your right breast.
+Use overlapping dime-sized circular motions to feel the breast tissue.

-- Move around the breast in an up-and-down pattern starting under your arm and moving across the breast to the middle of the chest bone.
+- Move around your breast in an up-and-down pattern, starting under your arm and moving across the breast to the middle of the breastbone (sternum).

-- Use three different levels of pressure — light, medium, and firm — to feel all levels of the breast tissue.
+- Use three different levels of pressure — light, medium, and firm — to feel all levels of your breast tissue.

 - Check the entire breast area going down until you feel only ribs and up to the neck or collarbone.